Vocabulary-level Memory Efficiency for Language Model Fine-tuning: Language Model Vocabulary Sizes

 \section{Language Model Vocabulary Sizes}

-Table \ref{tab:vocabulary_sizes} presents the vocabulary sizes for various popular models, as identified by the Hugging Face Hub.
-Additionally, in Table \ref{tab:model_parameters}, we report the number of parameters, embedding parameters, and the proportion of embedding parameters for the models used in our experiments.
+Table~\ref{tab:vocabulary_sizes} presents the vocabulary sizes ($|\mathcal{V}|$) for the models used in our experiments, as identified by the Hugging Face Hub.
+We also report the number of embedding parameters ($N_\text{emb}$), the number of model parameters ($N$), and the overall proportion of embedding parameters ($N_\text{emb}/N$).
+These metrics are also presented in Table~\ref{tab:deberta_sizes} for each size of DeBERTa, in addition to model hyperparameters.